Skip to main content

 Where to put the code

-• Function clauses: requires, ensures
+• Function clauses: requires, guard, ensures

 • Loop clauses: invariant (placed on the loop header)